-In places like California and Arizona, where bullfrogs have been introduced by humans but do not occur naturally, bullfrog populations are skyrocketing and causing big problems for native frog species.
-Native populations of western frog species are in decline due to competition with bullfrogs for resources, and predation by bullfrogs.
-As a result, introduced bullfrogs are driving some native species of frogs toward extinction.
+Bullfrogs are abundant in their native habitat, playing a role in insect control and energy transfer in the ecosystem.
+In places like California and Arizona, where bullfrogs aren’t naturally occurring but have been introduced by humans, bullfrog populations are skyrocketing.
+Native populations of western frog species are in decline due to competition for resources and predation.
+As a result, some of those native frog species are being driven toward extinction.